-Sign up by submitting a short description of the character you will be and a picture to email@example.com in order to reserve your spot!
-There is an option to sign up the day of as well.
+Sign up by submitting a short description of the character you will be, a picture, and category to email@example.com in order to reserve your spot and check-in at the Main Stage Table at 4pm!

 GENERAL COSPLAY RULES: